MartinF/Dynamo.Templates/README.md

 # Server-side Templates
-Dynamo.Template is a server-side template engine/compiler.
+Dynamo.Templates is a server-side template engine/compiler.

 A Template can consist of a mix of HTML and JavaScript.